hackeryarn/blog/content/post/dry.md

 ## An example

-First off, to keep things simple, we are only going to just work with functions.
+First off, to keep things simple, we are just going to work with functions.
 I am not going to cover how these concepts work when using classes, typeclasses, traits, or interfaces.
 I know how tempting it will be to use a cleaner form of abstraction, but doing that would lead us down a whole new set of rabbit holes.

 Our example will consist of an application to calculate salaries of employees at different levels.
-We start out with two types of employees.
-And right away we notice repetition creeping up:
+We start out with two types of employees, and right away we notice repetition creeping up:

 ```python
 def calculate_ic_compensation(employee):